ericpzh/cs410project/README.md

 In this mode we will take your current packages in your package.json file and use the PLSA algorithm to find the most related packages.

 ### Recommand by keyword
 Each package on NPM has a brief description of itself on the website.
-In this mode we will use text mining techniques to find the packages that is most related to your given keywords.
+In this mode we will use text mining techniques to find the packages that is most related to your given keywords based on package descriptions.

 ## Implementation of our App